la2050/archive/_projects/2016/grassroots-training-for-health-combating-obesity-one-community-at-a-time.md

   The Grassroots Training for Health has identified the Community, in the initial phase as “Churches.”
 A “church” provides the structure and the Community in which this project will benefit the most.
-project_image_2: 6818331265741-team90.jpg
-empty_column_1: ''
 organization_name: Grassroots Training for Health
 organization_website: www.academyofstrengthandsport.com
-organization_name_2: Grassroots Training for Health
-organization_activity: >-
-  Grassroots Training for Health is a non-profit organization that collaborates with community fitness experts and city leaders to establish an affordable exercise programs under-served Communities.
-ein: ''

 ---